A Bilingual Education for an English-Speaking Family: Evelyn Morison's Story

-Evelyn was part of FASP’s Accelerated Immersion Program designed specifically for students in Grades One to Three.
-Students in the program are not required to have any prior knowledge of French and are typically native English speakers at home.
+Evelyn joined FASP in First Grade to begin her bilingual education.
+For students joining FASP in Grades One to Three who are native English language speakers at home, additional support in French is provided by our experienced faculty, which enables students to acquire the vocabulary, reading, and communication skills necessary to thrive in a bilingual environment.
 “Now in Fifth Grade, Evelyn is fluent in both English and French, said Ben Morison, Evelyn’s father, a UK native who moved to NJ in 2009 and where he now teaches at Princeton University.
 “Now that she can speak, read, write – and even dream – in French, she has set her sights on learning other languages.
 Spanish, Italian, German, and Portuguese are on her list!
 Her experiences at FASP have inspired a deep love of learning, an appreciation of culture, and the confidence to know that she can master these skills,” says Ben.

 “Families who do not speak French at home often question how they can support their children in their bilingual education,” says Dominique Velociter, FASP Head of School.
 “FASP’s proven dual language program provides the necessary structure to ensure that students learn and use both languages throughout the school day, every day.
 Students with no prior knowledge of French can also access additional supports through homework help, after school programs, and extracurricular activities to ensure their success,” continued Dominique.